tigera-solutions/install-calico-for-windows/README.md

 >Once you start `C:\TigeraCalico\config.ps1` script, it is expected that the host may lose connectivity for a brief moment.
 Windows networking is sensitive to the changes the script makes.
 The connection usually is restored within a few seconds.

 >The `kube-proxy` process may appear to be stuck while rendering the message `Waiting for HNS network Calico to be created...`.
 The script waits for a POD to come up on the Windows host in order to proceed with `kube-proxy` configuration.
-You can speed up this process by creating a container directly on the host, e.g. `kubectl --kubeconfig=c:\k\config run nano --rm -it --image mcr.microsoft.com/windows/nanoserver:latest --image-pull-policy=IfNotPresent --restart=Never --command cmd /c 'echo hello'`.
+You can speed up this process by creating a container directly on the host, e.g. `c:\k\kubectl --kubeconfig=c:\k\config run nano --rm -it --image mcr.microsoft.com/windows/nanoserver:latest --image-pull-policy=IfNotPresent --restart=Never --command cmd /c 'echo hello'`.
-When configuring multiple Windows hosts, you may need to use `nodeSelector` in order to pin a POD to a specific when configuring `kube-proxy` on the host.
+When configuring multiple Windows hosts, you can use `nodeSelector` in order to pin a POD to a specific when configuring `kube-proxy` on the host.

 ### configure Calico installation components